Pop-Code/nestjs-console/README.md

 You can name your provider to use it as a parent command container.
 This is usefull when you have a lot of commands and you want to group them as sub command. (git style)

-To achieve this, you have to group your methods into class, you can pass options to the @Console decorator to configure your provider as a parent command.
+To achieve this, you have to group your methods into class.
+You have to pass options to the @Console decorator to configure your provider as a parent command.
-Each decorated methods of the providers will be registered as a sub command of the provider instead of beeing registered at root.
+Decorated methods of the providers will be registered as a sub command instead of beeing registered at root.

 ```ts
 // service.new.ts - a nestjs provider using console decorators (sub commands)